Last updated – 03 November 2021 (Guidance may be subject to future updates)

 The UK Chief Medical Officers agreed a longer timeframe between first and second doses so that more people can get their first dose quickly, and because the evidence shows that one dose still offers a high level of protection.
 This decision will allow us to get the maximum benefit for the most people in the shortest possible time and will help save lives.

 The latest evidence suggests the first dose of the Covid-19 vaccine provides protection for most people for up to three months.

 Getting both doses remains important so we would urge people to return for it at the right time which is now 8 weeks from the first dose.

 Will I be at greater risk if I don’t get a second dose after three weeks?

 The science suggests that protection comes 10-14 days after the first dose.
 Trials show that at three weeks, the Pfizer vaccine is 89% effective and the Astra Zeneca vaccine is 73% effective.

 In the Astra Zeneca vaccine trial, second doses were given after varying time periods, with no suggestion that a delayed second dose gave inferior protection.
 There is no immunological reason why protection should wane between 3 and 12 weeks.
 Scientists are watching very carefully for any evidence that protection reduces between 3 and 12 weeks, and none has been found.

-Will I have less long-term protection if I receive the second dose at 12 weeks?
+Will I have less long-term protection if I received the second dose at 12 weeks?

 There is no reason to think that a second dose at 12 weeks will give inferior long term protection, and lots of science to suggest this may actually give better long term protection.